pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 890 Database Index

+Today I learned about the indexes in the database, I had no idea what a composite index is, until today that I started to investigate also went to a vaccine for COVID-19 a disease that became epidemic well I think that coding and being unhealthy is not a good idea ....

 ##### Day 889 Apple Forms

 Today I have started a new development where I will have to integrate an Apple API, I feel a little bit afraid because it is a development with a deadline and I don't want to look bad.